apache/kafka/contrib/hadoop-producer/README.md

 What can I tune?
 ----------------

-* kafka.output.queue.size: Bytes to queue in memory before pushing to the Kafka producer (i.e., the batch size).
-Default is 10*1024*1024 (10MB).
+* kafka.output.queue.bytes: Bytes to queue in memory before pushing to the Kafka producer (i.e., the batch size).
+Default is 1,000,000 (1 million) bytes.

 Any of Kafka's producer parameters can be changed by prefixing them with "kafka.output" in one's job configuration.
 For example, to change the